robertdavidgraham/robdns/README.md

 	# robdns example.con 192.168.1.222

-To verify that it's working, use the `dig` tool:
+To verify that it's working, use the `dig` tool from another machine:

 	$ dig chaos txt version.bind @192.168.1.122